-(MS): From our perspective we would love to see a standard on the available metrics and information made available to both digital publishers and advertisers, since campaigns should be constantly optimised to make them more efficient and profitable.
-Following this, it's important to keep a close eye on a variety of factors such as the whole consumer journey, order value, device tracking and several other important data points that are relevant whilst, of course, respecting the user's privacy.
+(MS): From our perspective, we would love to see a standard on the available metrics and information made available to both digital publishers and advertisers, since campaigns should be constantly optimized to make them more efficient and profitable.
+Following this, it's important to keep a close eye on a variety of factors like the whole consumer journey, order value, device tracking and several other important data points that are relevant while, of course, respecting the user's privacy.